Harish-Chandra bimodules over rational Cherednik algebras: Localization of HC bimodules.

 Now assume that $N$ is an irreducible local system.
 We have a natural evaluation map of $\cD(X)$-modules

-Since $\Diff(\CC[X], N) \neq 0$, the evaluation map is never zero.
-Then, by the simplicity of $N$, this map is surjective.
+Since $\Diff(\CC[X], N) \neq 0$, the evaluation map is not zero.
+Then, by the irreducibility of $N$, this map is surjective.
 We claim that it is also injective.
 To see this, note that we have an isomorphism $\Diff(\CC[X], N)\otimes_{\cD(X)} \CC[X] \cong N$ of $\CC[X]$-modules.
-This follows from the description of $\Diff$ above in the case when $N$ is a local system.
+This follows from the description of $\Diff(\CC[X], N)$ above.
 So we can view the evaluation map as an element of $\End_{\CC[X]}(N, N)$.
 Now $N$ is noetherian since it is finitely generated over $\CC[X]$.
 We have seen that the evaluation map is surjective.
 Hence, it must also be injective.
 This discussion has the following consequence.